Billing Users

 • For new subscriptions, not marking the first invoice as paid results in the subscription remaining in the initiated status indefinitely, or until it is explicitly ended.

-• For subscription renewals, not marking the renewal invoice as paid will eventually prevent the subscription to renew according the behavior defined by your invoice overdue settings.
-See the next section Invoicing users in advance to know more about the moment the invoice gets created and the section Invoice overdue settings to know more about the moment the invoice becomes overdue.
+• For subscription renewals, not marking the renewal invoice as paid will eventually prevent the subscription to renew according the behavior defined by your delinquency settings.

 Invoicing users in advance